Melink Corporation CEO Releases “Fusion Capitalism” with ForbesBooks.

 As a result, we have buildings with:

-An unhealthy and uncomfortable indoor environment
+Unhealthy and uncomfortable indoor environments

 High energy use

 I observed four key root causes of poor construction quality: